gbourniq/bank-statement-analysis/README.md

 Password : password123
 > Visualisations are generated from ~3000 transaction samples which can be viewed in transaction.db

-There are three main screen to the application :
+There are three main screens to the application :
 - Transaction details
 - Dashboard views
 - Statements upload